 Entrepreneurship flourishes with on demand, skills based education

 Where it starts with space, entrepreneurship really takes off when the right education is delivered in the right context, to the right place.
-Mining our skills database and identifying the need and demand for specific skills in markets throughout the country, Cospace delivers on-demand curriculum and education to spaces.
-Where airbnb is teaching travelers and hosts how to excel in their relationship with one another, so too is Cospace teaching spaces and entrepreneurs to collaborate and excel together.
+Mining a skills database and identifying the need and demand for specific skills in markets throughout the country, a cospace delivers on-demand curriculum and education to spaces.
+Where airbnb is teaching travelers and hosts how to excel in their relationship with one another, so too is a cospace teaching spaces and entrepreneurs to collaborate and excel together.

-What’s exciting for many coworking spaces throughout the country is that Cospace provides trained, motivated, entrepreneurial hosts to help such spaces evolve from coworking spaces to cospaces.
+What’s exciting for many coworking spaces throughout the country is that cospaces provide trained, motivated, entrepreneurial hosts to help such spaces evolve from coworking spaces to cospaces.
 I use that noun intentionally not as a pro-noun; few coworking spaces are truly collaborative, supportive, and resources in communities for entrepreneurship.
-Cospace transforms such spaces into collaborative spaces starting with the greatest value we can provide to the coworking community – hosts who know how to operate and evangelize a space, your space, on your behalf, best.
+Cospace transforms such spaces into collaborative spaces starting with the greatest value one can provide to the coworking community – hosts who know how to operate and evangelize the space, the community, best.

-By procuring and distributing resources in entrepreneurship and education, Cospace fosters economic development in neighborhoods, for cities, and truly, finally, makes entrepreneurship… no, innovation, open and accessible.
+By procuring and distributing resources in entrepreneurship and education, cospaces foster economic development in neighborhoods, for cities, and truly, finally, makes entrepreneurship… no, innovation, open and accessible.

 I hope you’ll join me on this exciting opportunity.